Here are few memory-making ideas you can serve up along with your great dinners.

 - Rainy or snowy days are perfect times for an indoor picnic.
 Spread a blanket on the living room floor and, if you have a fireplace, build a fire for atmosphere.
 If you get stuck on menu ideas, winter barbecues are always different, fun and, of course, great tasting.
 How can you beat BBQ chicken and potato salad anytime of the year?

 - Nothing boosts a child’s self esteem more than a sense of accomplishment and spending time with a grownup in the kitchen.
-Share the cooking with one of the kids.
+Share the cooking with one of the kids. *Use of any sharp utensils should be supervised by an adult.

 - Four- to eight-year-olds can add premeasured ingredients to a bowl and stir them together (great for developing hand-eye coordination) or wash vegetables in the sink and place in a colander (encourages cleanliness).
 If you’re making meatloaf or meatballs, measure all the ingredients in a large resealable plastic bag, seal the bag closed, and have the kids “mold” and massage the mixture until incorporated.